Kitchen knives are essential in every kitchen for food preparation.

 There are different knife sharpening methods for sharpening hard knives.
 These methods differ from one knife to another; different materials require different knife sharpening methods, and the shape of the blade can also factor in to the decision of how to sharpen kitchen knives.

-Luckily, there are multiple knife sharpening tips that can save every blade from a dull end.
+Luckily, there are multiple knife sharpening tips that can save every blade from having a dull end.

 Knife sharpening methods